1. The Vaccine Makers

 Co-managing partner, Accordia Partners

-As the first Black hotel developer in the city and the first Black Federal Reserve Bank of Boston director (and chair), Sykes has spent years breaking down barriers in Boston.
+As the first Black hotel developer in the city and one of the first Black directors of the Federal Reserve Bank of Boston, Sykes has spent years breaking down barriers in Boston.
 He founded his company, Accordia Partners, in 2014 in large part to diversify Boston’s elite real estate development scene; today, among other achievements, he’s set to create the transformative Dorchester Bay City development at the old Bayside Expo site as he works with the city government, the Federal Reserve, and many others to create equity in Boston’s development, financing, and construction processes.

 64. Colette Phillips